gtaylormb/ultra96v2_imx219_to_displayport/README.md

 The video clock is running at 148.5MHz for 1080p (provided by MMCM in PL), and the video cores and AXI configuration interfaces are running at 150MHz (provided by pl_clk0 output from PS).

 The FPGA Block Diagram was exported as a TCL script.
 To build run 'make bitstream' on the command line in the fpga folder.
 You can also import the block diagram in the TCL script into a Vivado project by sourcing it inside the Vivado GUI.
-You should be able to open the Xilinx xsdk workspace directly.
+You should be able to open the Xilinx SDK workspace directly.

 Adam Taylor has a <a href="https://www.hackster.io/adam-taylor/mipi-procesing-with-ultra96-777721">very similiar project</a> using the Digilent Pcam 5C (Omnivision OV5640) at 720p.